troglobit/finit/doc/cmdline.md

   > Note: `<boot/...>` conditions cannot be cleared with `initctl`!

+* `finit.config=/path/to/alternative/finit.conf`: override the
+  compile-time bootstrap config file, default:

+        ./configure --with-config=/etc/finit.conf

+   Useful when starting up in various rescue mode, factory, or production test setups.
+Use the top-level configuration file directive `rcsd /path/to/finit.d` to override the default rcS.d directory.

 * `finit.debug[=bool]`: Enable finit debug.
 This is operated independently of the kernel `debug` setting.
 New as of Finit v4.